BAMresearch/bam-masterdata/docs/howtos/parsing.md

 1. Look at Logs to see sucsessfull parsing.

 ## Tips & Troubleshooting
-- Make sure the file format is supported (e.g., CSV, JSON, or TXT).
+- Make sure the file format is supported by the parser
-- If parsing fails, check that the file is not corrupt
+- If parsing fails, check the logs and that the file is not corrupt